bkoprucu/berk/_posts/2025-05-24-Cat-sitting-short.md

 You may put the plates in the dishwasher.
 Don't worry about their smell, I'll take care of them later.

-After they're done with the wet food, I give Kucuk more dry food than Pamuk:
+After they're done with the wet food, I give them dry food.
+I find it easier to get them from these boxes, using the spoon:

+{%- include image.html url="/assets/images/posts/cat-sitting/food_boxes.webp" width="450px" -%}

+Kucuk hasn't eaten much wet food, so I give her more dry food than Pamuk:

 {%- include image.html url="/assets/images/posts/cat-sitting/dry_food_distribution.jpg" description="Dry food distribution.
 Pamuk ~30%, Kucuk ~70%" -%}

 **If you're going to visit only once a day, they'll need more dry food.**